videojs/generator-videojs-plugin/README.md

 #### Hurry

+> **Note**: This is a short-hand for: `yo videojs-plugin --skip-install --skip-prompt`

-If you don't want to change configuration, but just want to update an existing plugin and skip all the other stuff (prompts, installation, "yosay"s), you can use this option to do that. _You may need to run the installation manually if dependencies changed!_
+If you don't want to change configuration, but just want to update an existing plugin and skip prompts and installation, you can use this option to do that.

 Turn prompts off with: `yo videojs-plugin --hurry`

+_You may need to run the installation manually if dependencies changed!_

-#### Limiting Generated Files
+#### Limiting Generated Files - DEPRECATED

+> **Note**: This option is deprecated and will be removed from v4.0.0.

 In some cases - especially when updating previously generated projects - you may want to only update certain "meta" files without needing to deal with prompts for source files and test files you definitely do not want to overwrite.
 The `--limit-to` and `--limit-to-meta` option helps with this.